ddmirzaei/Rational_RBF/README.md

-%    Rational RBF-PU interpolation with polyharmonic splines
+    *Rational RBF-PU interpolation with polyharmonic splines

-%    By: Davoud Mirzaei, University of Isfahan, Iran, November 2020
+    *By: E. Farazandeh and Davoud Mirzaei, University of Isfahan, Iran, November 2020

 ------------